apbendi/use-dai/README.md

 ## Agencies and Consultancies

 * [ScopeLift](https://www.scopelift.co/) - Software consultancy with expertise in crypto, web, and native mobile development.
+* [Protofire](http://protofire.io) - Protofire specializes in software engineering for decentralized infrastructures, protocols and applications.

 ## Charity and Tipping